COMPOSITIONAL ANALYSIS AND MAPPING WITH MICRO X-RAY FLUORESCENCE

 - Ability to analyze buried microfeatures

 Attomap systems are customisable for the maximum flexibility to meet the needs of a busy central laboratory and for complete characterisation of complex geological materials.
-For challenging materials, Sigray provides the highest performance chemical and structural analysis solutions.
+For challenging materials, like tempered glass, Sigray provides the highest performance chemical and structural analysis solutions

 Sigray's high sensitivity, high resolution solutions can provide insight and correlative capabilities to fully understand biological pathways.
 Applications include cellular-scale metallomics research on the distribution of trace nutrients and nanoparticles in pathological tissue and plants.

-Sigray's solutions provide the resolution and sensitivity required to measure microns-scale, nanometer scale variations in thin film thicknesses and more.
+Sigray's solutions provide the resolution and sensitivity required to measure microns-scale, nanometer scale variations in thin film thicknesses, dopant concentration, and more.

 Sigray's x-ray optics feature numerous advantages for beamline system development, including large numerical aperture, focal spots down to 250 nm, achromatic focusing, leading performance for low energy x-rays, and more.
 Each optic is custom-designed for optimal performance at its specific beamline.